simionAndrei/SBD_AWS-assignment/README.md

 ***Figure 1*** - Web Interfaces used to monitor our application from AWS cluster: Ganglia (up), Spark History Server (left), Resource Manager (right)

 # Solution details
+All our solutions use a `flatMap` to get the required format from the input.
+Each subsection describes what happens after that.

 ## RDD
+Group by the day, this will bring all the data locally to an executor, making it possible to process afterwards.
+Use scala lambdas afterwards to get the required results.

 ## RDDFast
+Group by the day, this will bring all the data locally to an executor, making it possible to process afterwards.
+Use a `mutable.HashMap` to calculate the counts and a `mutable.PriorityQueue` along with a minimum value to get the top 10 results.

 ## DataSetWindow
+Filter out the empty `allNames` using the `filter` spark feature before doing the `flatMap`.
+`groupBy` the `date` and `topicName` and `count`.
+Use the `Window` class to partition the results and count the top 10.

 ## DataSetWindow2
+Filter out the empty `allNames` using an if in the `flatMap` previously mentioned.
+`groupBy` the `date` and `topicName` and `count`.
+Use the `Window` class to partition the results and count the top 10.

 # Initial tests